celina225/recipe/README.md

-# Jetsnack Recipe sample
+# Celina's recipe

-Jetsnack is a sample snack recipe ordering app built with Kotlin.
+Celina's recipe is a sample snack recipe ordering app built with Kotlin.

 This sample showcases: